 Note that, while Hong Kong is part of China, it is a special administrative region with its own employment laws and business practices.
-If you’re interested in hiring employees in this region, consult our guide to hiring employees in Hong Kong.
-For other cities and regions in China, this guide will help you understand how to take on Chinese employees.
+If you’re interested in hiring employees in China, consult our guide to hiring employees in Hong Kong.
+For other cities and regions in the country, this guide will help you understand how to take on Chinese employees.

 What to Know Before Hiring in China

 Before you begin hiring new employees in China, you’ll want to develop a thorough understanding of the labor laws in China.
 Let’s take a look at some of the most important things employers should know before they take on Chinese employees.
 Keep in mind that working with an Employer of Record (EOR) can save you from having to understand the nuances of Chinese employment laws.

 China is a diverse country with about 56 ethnic groups and close to 300 living languages currently being spoken.
 The official language of China and the most widely spoken language in China is Standard Mandarin, also called Standard Chinese, which is based on the Beijing dialect of Mandarin.
 After English, Mandarin is the second most widely spoken language in the world.